 Here is a selection of NISE Net Building with Biology press photos!
 Please use these images for marketing Building with Biology events, and in creating other related materials.
 These photos are free for use under a Creative Commons Attribution-NonCommercial 3.0 Unported License.

 These files contain digital copies of a wide variety of promotional materials for your Building with Biology event.
 They include multiple formats of ready-to-print and customizable ads, posters, and banners.
 Collections of sample press photos and Building with Biology logos for any event materials you might want to create, as well as photo release forms and a sample press release, can also be found in the "Links" section below.
+Working files for the posters can be found in the downloadable ZIP file.

 This is a collection of colorful, printable reference sheets on the basics of synthetic biology and related fields of study.
 Using illustrations and simple language, the sheets describe the essentials of genes and DNA, traditional agricultural breeding, genetic engineering, and synthetic biology.
 These sheets will be useful for many of the Building with Biology activities, as well as for general background on the subject.